Deep ReLU Networks Have Surprisingly Simple Polytopes: Abstract

 \section{Abstract}

 A ReLU network is a piecewise linear function over polytopes.
 Figuring out the properties of such polytopes is of fundamental importance for the research and development of neural networks.
-So far, either theoretical or empirical studies on polytopes only stay at the level of counting their number, which is far from a complete characterization of polytopes.
-To upgrade the characterization to a new level, here we propose to study the shapes of polytopes via the number of simplices obtained by triangulating the polytope.
-Then, by computing and analyzing the histogram of simplices across polytopes, we find that a ReLU network has relatively simple polytopes under both initialization and gradient descent, although these polytopes theoretically can be rather diverse and complicated.
-This finding can be appreciated as a novel implicit bias.
-Next, we use nontrivial combinatorial derivation to theoretically explain why adding depth does not create a more complicated polytope by bounding the average number of faces of polytopes with a function of the dimensionality.
-Our results concretely reveal what kind of simple functions a network learns and its space partition property.
-Also, by characterizing the shape of polytopes, the number of simplices be a leverage for other problems, \textit{e.g.}, serving as a generic functional complexity measure to explain the power of popular shortcut networks such as ResNet and analyzing the impact of different regularization strategies on a network's space partition.
+So far, either theoretical or empirical studies on polytopes only stay at the level of counting their number, which is far from a complete characterization.
+Here, we propose to study the shapes of polytopes via the number of faces of the polytope.
+Then, by computing and analyzing the histogram of faces across polytopes, we find that a ReLU network has relatively simple polytopes under both initialization and gradient descent, although these polytopes can be rather diverse and complicated by a specific design.
+This finding can be appreciated as a kind of generalized implicit bias, subjected to the intrinsic geometric constraint in space partition of a ReLU network.
+Next, we perform a combinatorial analysis to explain why adding depth does not generate a more complicated polytope by bounding the average number of faces of polytopes with the dimensionality.
+Our results concretely reveal what kind of simple functions a network learns and what will happen when a network goes deep.
+Also, by characterizing the shape of polytopes, the number of faces can be a novel leverage for other problems, \textit{e.g.}, serving as a generic tool to explain the power of popular shortcut networks such as ResNet and analyzing the impact of different regularization strategies on a network's space partition.

+\begin{IEEEImpStatement} In this work, beyond counting the number of polytopes, we propose to count the number of faces every polytope has for a more complete characterization of ReLU networks.
+Then, we find that a ReLU network has surprisingly simple polytopes, which is a major generalization of Hanin's famous result that a ReLU network has surprisingly few polytopes.
+Lastly, via combinatorial techniques, we theoretically derive the tight upper bound for the average face number of polytopes to support our empirical observations.
+In brief, our work not only provides a new dimension but also a new tool to study the properties of ReLU networks.